Magrangs/TypeScriptDictionary/README.md

 # TypeScriptDictionary
-A dictionary class for TypeScript
+A dictionary class in TypeScript